GUC-Notes/CS4-notes/README.md

 **OUTPUT:** 1243

+In inheritance, you inherit all the public and private instance variables, but you can only access the public ones.

 ## Exceptions

 The following code will not compile the NullPointerException catch block is unreachable because NullPointerException is a subClass of Exception